zmitton/eth-proof/README.md

 # Pristine

 Pristine is an open source repository in its original condition.
-It's goal is to be a starting point for open source repositories wanting to follow Documentation Driven Development.
+Its goal is to be a starting point for open source repositories wanting to follow Documentation Driven Development.
 It is also a place for existing projects to find resources to augment current documentation.

 ## Documentation Driven Development